ShaheenHossain/eagle-12.1/doc/webservices/iap.rst

     * The service key is completely ignored with this flow, If you want to run a robust test of your service, you should ignore these tokens.

-Eagle ERP Helpers
+Eagle Helpers
 ============

-For convenience, if you are implementing your service using Eagle ERP the ``iap`` module provides a few helpers to make IAP flow even simpler.
+For convenience, if you are implementing your service using Eagle the ``iap`` module provides a few helpers to make IAP flow even simpler.

 .. _iap-charging: